Platelet-rich plasma (PRP) for lines and wrinkles

-Platelet Rich Plasma is a very natural way to treat lines and wrinkles, increase volume to the face and rejuvenate the skin by purely using the body’s own serum.
+Platelet-rich plasma is a very natural way to treat lines and wrinkles, increase the youthfulness of the face, and rejuvenate the skin by purely using the body’s own serum.
 The PRP is harvested from your own blood and is collected in exactly the same way that blood is taken for a standard blood test.
-The blood is spun in a centrifuge, which separates out the cells, serum and platelets.
+The blood is spun in a centrifuge, which separates out the cells, serum, and platelets.
 The separated platelets, which hold all of the natural growth factors that stimulate inactive cells to promote collagen and tissue growth are then injected into the face or area of the body that requires stimulation and rejuvenation.

 The science of PRP:

 Our blood is made up of 93% red blood cells, 6% white blood cells, 1% platelets and plasma.
 Platelets are best known for their function of blood clotting to stop bleeding.
 Platelets, however, are much more significant than this, as human platelets are also a critical component in injury healing.
 Platelets are naturally extremely rich in the connective tissue growth and healing factors.
 The body’s first response to tissue injury is to deliver platelets to the area.
 Platelets initiate repair and attract stem cells to the injury.
 Injecting these growth factors into damaged ligaments, tendons, and joints stimulates the natural repair process.
 In order to maximize the healing process, the platelets must be concentrated and separated from the red blood cells.
 The goal of PRP is to maximize the number of platelets while minimizing the number of red blood cells in a solution that is injected into the injured or pained area(s).
 In summary, PRP creates, stimulates, and accelerates the body's natural healing process.

 PRP treatment works most effectively for chronic ligament and tendon sprains/strains that have failed other conservative treatment, including but not limited to: